Table of Contents

 Swords can be one-sided or two-sided, depending on the type.
 A single side sword comes with a sharp edge on one side, whereas a double side comes with a sharpened edge on both sides.

-Both sides sharpen edges sword has true and false edges.
+Both sides sharpen the edges of the sword, which have true and false edges.
 The right edge is the primary cutting edge that faces the opponent in the battle.

 Central Ridge